ResearchObject/ro-crate/docs/in-use/LDaCA.md

 ### Archiving

-Provide a consitent metadata model for long term archiving and preservation.
-RO-Crate data is used to store archival copies of lanuage datasets using the [Oxford Common File Layout](https://arkisto-platform.github.io/standards/ocfl/).
+RO-Crate provides a consitent metadata model for long term archiving and preservation and is used to store archival copies of lanuage datasets using the [Oxford Common File Layout](https://arkisto-platform.github.io/standards/ocfl/).

-### API ACcess /
+### API Access

- Provide access-controlled API access to data.
+The LDaCA project provide access-controlled API access to data using the [Oni](https://github.com/Arkisto-Platform/oni) tool.
 Access control is important for language data as it is created by and collected from humans who have intellectual property rights over the data and some of he content may be confidential

- RO-Crates can be made available over an API using the [Oni]() tool.

 For example, this query looks for RO-Crates which package objects, with a conformsTo property from the (draft) profile: <https://purl.archive.org/textcommons/profile#Collection>

 ```
  curl --location --request GET 'http://localhost:9000/api/object?conformsTo=https://purl.archive.org/textcommons/profile%23Collection' \